 ROLEX TESTIMONEE JON RAHM REIGNS SUPREME IN DUBAI TO CLAIM RECORD THIRD DP WORLD TOUR CHAMPIONSHIP TITLE

-DUBAI, UNITED ARAB EMIRATES, UNITED ARAB EMIRATES, November 21, 2022 /EINPresswire.com/ -- Dubai, United Arab Emirates, 21 November 2022 – Rolex Testimonee Jon Rahm has won the DP World Tour Championship, Dubai, for a record third time.
+DUBAI, UNITED ARAB EMIRATES, November 22, 2022 /EINPresswire.com/ -- Rolex Testimonee Jon Rahm has won the DP World Tour Championship, Dubai, for a record third time.
 After four days of thrilling golf, the Spaniard prevailed and in doing so, claimed his fifth Rolex Series title.

 Founded in 2009, the championship is the fifth and final Rolex Series event of the year.
 It is contested by the leading players in the tour rankings and determines the winner of the season-long competition.